ABOUT the kpck

 Recognizing a food insecurity issue in the community, KPCK began addressing this with a series of free potluck dinners, building on a model begun a few years earlier by The People in Galesburg.
 Building community relations is an important part of the KPCK mission and in the fall of 2011 a partnership with the Central Congregational Church of Galesburg was initiated.
 Central Congregational Church graciously opened their doors and allowed KPCK to use their excellent kitchen and dining facilities for almost seven years.

 Beginning with a trial potluck dinner, KPCK initiated a series of twice-monthly free meals in October, 2011.
 KPCK is committed to building relationships with individuals, businesses, and organizations with a long term goal of bringing the community together.
-During the past several years we have started new relationships and strengthened existing relationships; we are, of course, always excited about future partnerships.
+During the past several years KPCK has begun new relationships and strengthened existing relationships; KPCK, of course, always excited about future partnerships.

-In July of 2018, we partnered with and found a new home at First Baptist Church in Galesburg.
-We look forward to this new relationship and welcome everyone to visit us in our new space.
+In July of 2018, KPCK partnered with and found a new home at First Baptist Church in Galesburg.
+The KPCK are so excited about this relationship and welcome everyone to visit.

 We have no religious or political affiliation.
 Knox Prairie Community Kitchen dinners are free and open to the entire community.
 We are not serving meals solely to the underprivileged.
 The only requirement for attending our meals are that you enjoy sharing good food with good people!